Jiarong-L/BioDL/README.md

 3. Load Structure data into Graph

+4. Play around with protein profile with TimeLine info
+    - AE: add constrains to preserve certain information in the emdeddings
+    - AutoGluon: AutoML for table data

+## Pending

-4. A toy simulation try to recover community abundances from metagenomics data
+* Community: A toy simulation try to recover community abundances from metagenomics data

-5. AutoML for table data